Energy based diffusion generator for efficient sampling of Boltzmann distributions: Experiments

 \section{Experiments}

 We conduct an empirical evaluation of EDG across a diverse range of energy functions.
-First, we present the results obtained from a set of two-dimensional distributions.
-Next, we showcase the performance of EDG in the context of Bayesian Logistic regression.
-Last, we apply EDG to an Ising model.
+We begin with experiments on a set of two-dimensional distributions, followed by results on Bayesian logistic regression.
+We then assess EDG's performance on two Lennard-Jones tasks, and finally apply it to the Ising model.
 All the experimental details are provided in \ref{append:experimental-details}.
 Additionally, we perform an ablation study to verify the effectiveness of each module in EDG.
 Please refer to \ref{append:ablation} for more information.

-In order to demonstrate the superiority of our model, we compare EDG with the following sampling methods: \begin{itemize} \item Vanilla Hamiltonian Monte Carlo method \citep{mc-2}, denoted as V-HMC. \item L2HMC \cite{mc-5}, a GHD-based MCMC method with a trainable proposal distribution model. \item Boltzmann Generator (BG) \cite{key-4}, a VI method where the surrogate distribution is modeled using RealNVP \citep{flow}. \item Neural Renormalization Group (NeuralRG) \citep{ising}, a method similar to BG and designed specifically for the Ising model.
+In order to demonstrate the superiority of our model, we compare EDG with the following sampling methods: \begin{itemize} \item Vanilla Hamiltonian Monte Carlo method \citep{mc-2}, denoted as V-HMC. \item L2HMC \cite{mc-5}, a GHD-based MCMC method with a trainable proposal distribution model. \item Boltzmann Generator (BG) \cite{key-4}, a VI method that generates samples solely based on a prescribed energy function, without relying on any real data.
+The surrogate distribution is modeled using RealNVP \citep{flow}. \item Neural Renormalization Group (NeuralRG) \citep{ising}, a method similar to BG and designed specifically for the Ising model.
 In this section, NeuralRG is only used for experiments of the Ising model. \item Path Integral Sampler (PIS) \cite{diff-6}, a diffusion-based sampling model via numerical simulation of an SDE. \end{itemize}

+We now present the experimental results for each sampling task in detail.
+An analysis of the computational cost is provided in \ref{append:computation-cost}.